Learning Local Descriptors by Optimizing the Keypoint-Correspondence Criterion: Applications to Face Matching, Learning

 \section{Related work}

-We already mentioned a large body of work in local image descriptors and we will not repeat these standard approaches in this section.
+We already mentioned a large body of work in local image descriptors and we will not repeat these standard approaches.

-We would like to explicitly mention the work of Paulin et al. \cite{kernelconv} since they are also motivated to obtain discriminative local descriptors by means that do not require strongly-labeled data (equations \eqref{eq:kppairs} and \eqref{eq:kptriplets}).
-To achieve their goal, they adapt the convolutional kernel network approach, which is an unsupervised framework for learning convolutional architectures \cite{kernelconv0}.
+We would like to mention the work of Paulin et al. \cite{kernelconv} since they are also motivated to obtain discriminative local descriptors by means that do not require strongly-labeled data (equations \eqref{eq:kppairs} and \eqref{eq:kptriplets}).
+To achieve their goal, they adapt the convolutional kernel-network approach, which is an unsupervised framework for learning convolutional architectures \cite{kernelconv0}.